EternalTime/pyCE/docs/_build/html/_sources/index.rst.txt

 Introduction
 ^^^^^^^^^^^^

-Welcome to pyCE, a python library for configurational entropy projects.:
+Welcome to pyCE, a python library for configurational entropy projects.
+This library is being developed based on the work being done in Marcelo Gleiser's Research Group in the Department of Physics and Astronomy at Dartmouth College.

 Test here::